 Homocystinuria caused by Cystathionine Beta-Synthase (CBS) Deficiency is a rare autosomal-recessive metabolic condition characterized by an excess of homocysteine (Hcy) in the plasma, tissues and urine.
 It is due to reduced or absent activity of the CBS enzyme, and is also known as classical homocystinuria.
 The symptoms associated with homocystinuria are variable in severity and time of onset across patients.
 Some affected individuals may have mild signs of the disorder; others may have multi-systemic involvement including potentially life-threatening complications.
 Homocystinuria can affect many different organ systems of the body; the four most commonly involved are the eyes, central nervous system, skeleton, and the vascular system.
 The current approaches to treatment of homocystinuria patients include a highly restrictive diet and use of dietary supplements.
 Lifetime compliance with this diet is poor.
 Pegtibatinase (TVT-058) represents a novel therapeutic approach that incorporates the use of a modified version of the native, human CBS (hCBS) enzyme.
-The goal of treatment is to introduce the CBS enzyme into circulation, resulting in reduced Hcy levels, increased cystathionine levels and normalized cysteine (Cys) levels.
+The goal of treatment is to introduce the CBS enzyme into circulation, resulting in reduced Hcy levels, increased cystathionine (Cth) and cysteine (Cys) levels.

 Confirmed diagnosis of homocystinuria based on genetic confirmation and plasma tHcy ≥50 micromoles and documentation of previous tHcy level ≥80 micromoles

-Willing and able to provide written, signed informed consent and to comply with all study related procedures
+Willing and able to provide written, signed informed consent and to comply with all study related procedures.

-Willing to maintain a stable diet with no significant modifications while on study
+Willing to maintain a stable diet with no significant modifications while on study and complete a daily diet diary.

 Use of any investigational product or investigational medical device within 30 days prior to Screening, or while on study